 Banks have a simple concept.
 You can open an account and deposit funds by providing your personal ID and social security number.
 Banking has become more exciting since its early days, and online banking is the new frontier.
 If you’re considering online banks, you’re not alone.
 Several online banks have millions of users, and their suite of perks suggests more growth in the future.
 Many of these fintech service providers offer high APYs, lower fees, valuable rewards, innovative money-management tools, and 24/7 access to your money.

-Online banking is innovative, only held back by its novelty.
+Online banking is innovative, but it is only held back by its novelty.
 People have stored their money in physical banks for centuries and have heard of online scams.
 Traditional banking feels safer because of people’s familiarity with the concept.
 Many people’s parents and grandparents have used physical banks.
-Online banking is a new model that is safe.
+Online banking is a new and safe model.

 Just like traditional banks, many of these virtual banks have FDIC insurance, protecting up to $250,000 in each bank account.
 This fundamental insurance protection is one of the many ways online banks keep your finances safe.
 Read on to learn more about how online banks work and the measures they have in place to keep your funds safe.